gausspy/gausspy/docs/method.rst

 :math:`f(x)`, since we will be minimizing the difference between the integral of :math:`u = {\rm d}f(x)/{\rm d}x` and :math:`f(x)`
 itself.
 This, however, has the problem we discussed in the previous paragraph.
-Fig. :num:`#deriv` shows this case, it is clear that this simple approach fails to recover the behavior of the target function.
-If, on the other hand, :math:`\alpha > 0` an additional weight is added to the inverse problem in Eq. :eq:`deriv`, now the differences between successive points in :math:`u(x)` are taken into account.
+It is clear that this simple approach fails to recover the behavior of the target function.
+If, on the other hand, :math:`\alpha > 0`, an additional weight is added to the inverse problem in the equation for :math:`R[u]`, and now the differences between successive points in :math:`u(x)` are taken into account.

 The parameter :math:`\alpha` then controls how smooth the derivative